 1. Blind tastings

 Many scientific studies have shown that judgment is strongly influenced by awareness of brand or price.
 Blind tasting helps to remove a critic's bias.
 At Wine Spectator, all official reviews of newly released wines result from blind tastings (any reviews not based on blind tastings are specified).
-In 2008, we reviewed nearly 20,000 wines in blind tastings.
+In 2016, we reviewed more than 18,000 wines in blind tastings.
 (Read more about our tasting philosophy and tasting format, or watch the Inside Our Tasting Department video).